NolanoOrg/cformers/README.md

 # Cformers

-Fast inference of SoTA AI Models on your CPU.
+SoTA Transformers with C-backend for fast inference on your CPU.

 ## Introduction